Choijh03/tictac_2player/README.md

 Jihun Choi

 -------------------------------------------------------------------------------------------------

 This is TIC_TAC game for 2 players written in JAVA CODE.

 Game Guide:

 0.download and run tictac.java file

-1.enter player1 and 2's name.
+1.enter player1 and 2's name

 2.Player1 starts first

 3. Enjoy the game!

 -------------------------------------------------------------------------------------------------